 Otters are normally quite elusive animals and it would be rare to come across one unless something is wrong.
-It is important to remember that Otters are a wild animal and if they feel threatened they have sharp teeth and can cause injury if not careful.
-It is always best to contact us for information before approaching an injured Otter.
+It is important to remember that otters are a wild animal and if they feel threatened they have sharp teeth and can cause injury if not careful!
+It is always best to seek further information before approaching an injured otter.

 Otter cubs stay with their mother's for the first 12 months of life and if one is found alone it has likely been orphaned.
 If this is the case it is in the animal’s best interest to transfer it to an appropriately trained and equipped individual/organisation as soon as possible for rehabilitation.

-An Otter will need help for any of the following reasons:
+An otter may need help for any of the following reasons:

 - Road traffic casualty (RTA)

 - An otter that will allow you to approach it is sick

 - Damaged limb or other obvious wounds

 - Otter cub IF it’s on its own (as decided after lengthy observation from a distance)

 - Otter cub if definitely alone and under 1kg in weight